Frequently Asked Questions

 How do I pay my account?

 All accounts payments are via our Debit Success direct debit system which is fully automated.
-All accounts are required to be paid via a weekly or fortnightly payment cycle and must be up-to-date each week.
-Your direct debit details are completed on enrolment through Xplore Home web.
+All accounts are required to be paid via a weekly or fortnightly payment cycle and must be up to date each week.
+Your direct debit details are completed on enrolment through Xplore Home web or app.

 Please see "How do I update My Direct Debit?" for instructions on updating you direct debit details.